 But, the down clusters are treated for water resistance, which allows them to stay dry longer – this is the DriDown technology Sierra Designs uses.
 However, they will get wet after prolonged exposure to wet weather, so avoid wearing it in really heavy rain.
 Actually, I think the lack of a hood is an indication enough that this was not designed as a rain jacket.

 It is designed to keep you warm during windy weather though, with elastic cuffs that keep all the heat inside the sleeves.
-This jacket also features two hand warming pockets and an extra external pocket just above the chest.
+This jacket also features two hand-warming pockets and an extra external chest pocket.
 There’s also a bigger internal pocket, great for items you want to keep extra secure.

 This is a regular fitting down jacket, and it runs true to size.
 However, it’s only available in sizes ranging from XS to XL, so there aren’t really any options for the curvy ladies.